piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

+Note: These also work decently on API.
+Especially The Thinking!

 ## Sonnet
 Paste the prompt into a Perplexity Space (in browser, not app - higher max instruction length).
 Be sure to turn Web Search OFF and make sure your request is going to Claude 4 Sonnet.
-It's still early days, expect some refusals.
+This was made pretty much day 1 and has not been significantly updated, expect some refusals.

 ### Tips
 - Add a / command at the end of your prompt for extra jailbreak power, like /writer, /roleplay, or /info